 The Playwright projects that split the work

 Playwright projects are the mechanism that makes “Chromium on every edit, Firefox and WebKit on a smoke subset” actually work.
 Each project is a named configuration block inside playwright.config.ts that can point at a different browser, a different testMatch, and a different set of options.
-Shelf’s split looks like this:
+The destination shape — not what ships in the starter today, but what Shelf would look like after the auth, visual, performance, and cross-browser labs have all landed — looks roughly like this:

 projects: [